-Meteorological conditions play a very significant part in sound propagation.
-Shoeburyness uses acoustic forecasting and noise modelling to operate within a strictly controlled noise limit of a maximum of 125dB (decibels) at off site monitors.
+Meteorological conditions play a very significant part in the propagation of airborne vibration (noise).
+MOD Shoeburyness uses acoustic forecasting and noise modelling to operate within a strictly controlled noise limit of a maximum of 125dB (decibels) at off site monitors.

-Noise is monitored at six stations located around the Thames Estuary (see map).
-If acoustic forecasting and noise modelling indicates that any work carried out may exceed 125dB, then the activity will be postponed until more favourable conditions allow.
-For the most part, the noise levels recorded remain well below the limit or are lost in the ambient background noise.
+Noise is monitored at six specialist stations located around the Thames Estuary (see map).
+If acoustic forecasting and noise modelling indicate that scheduled activity may exceed 125dB at any monitoring station, the activity is postponed or reduced until more favourable conditions allow.
+For the most part, noise levels recorded remain well below the limit or are lost in the ambient background noise.

 Both QinetiQ and the MOD take this matter very seriously and have made significant investment in the noise monitoring technology used by the Range.

-These precautionary measures help to minimise the impact that Range activities may have off site.
-We do however, recognise the issues that they may cause and apologise for any disruption or inconvenience experienced.
+These precautionary measures help to minimise disturbance in communities of Essex and Kent.
+We do however, recognise the issues that Range activity may cause and apologise for any disruption or inconvenience experienced.